 Providing Expert Georgia Criminal Defense for Over Two Decades

-Federal criminal charges are serious, coming with severe penalties.
-Individuals facing federal charges must deal with the reality of a a long prison sentence and severe financial penalties.
-If convicted, these crimes stay with you for the rest of your life and harm future employment opportunities, limit your housing options, trigger the loss of professional licenses, and may even harm your reputation in the community.
+Federal criminal charges are serious and carry severe penalties.
+Individuals facing federal charges must deal with the reality of a long prison sentence and hefty fines.
+If you’re convicted, the crime will stay with you for the rest of your life.
+This can harm future employment opportunities, limit your housing options, trigger the loss of professional licenses, and may even hurt your reputation in the community.

-Handling criminal cases in federal court is often more complex and demanding than handling state-based criminal charges.
-While judges in federal courts are no longer required to follow sentencing guidelines, most still do and end up issuing harsh sentences to the accused.
+Handling criminal cases in federal court is often more complex and demanding than handling state charges.
 No one should walk into federal court and face the full resources of the federal government alone.

-An aggressive, strategic and charismatic attorney can make a positive difference in a federal crime case.
+An aggressive, strategic, and charismatic federal attorney can make a positive difference in these types of matters.
 Even when a plea bargain is the goal, preparing legal technicalities for argument and navigating the complex procedure in federal court requires tremendous legal experience.

-It is very important to hire an attorney licensed in federal court for federal charges.
-Many attorneys help in the initial phases that are not licensed in federal court and are unable to continue the case once it reaches a certain point.
+It is crucial to hire an attorney licensed in federal court for federal charges.
+Many attorneys not licensed in federal court help in the initial phases but are unable to continue the case once it reaches a certain point.
 This can mean a change in strategy as well as delays.
-At the Abt Law Firm, LLC we have handled federal cases throughout many jurisdictions in the United States.
+At the Abt Law Firm, LLC, we have handled federal cases throughout many jurisdictions in the United States.